ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 :math:`n` (litter, seed pools, etc. ) are also averaged in accordance with mass conservation .

-Linked Lists: the general code structure of CLM(ED)
+Linked Lists: the general code structure of FATES
 ---------------------------------------------------

 [4]_ The number of patches in each natural vegetation column and the